hmrc/mdtp-dog-team-apprentice/projects/It's getting cold in here.md

 Review the codebase of the project.
 Discuss progress made and potential improvements, with reference to the original user needs.
 Plan the next iteration.

 Potential future iterations could include:
+* Add automated alerts if readings drop below a threshold
 * Add basic user authentication for the web client
 * Deploying to an AWS EC2 instance rather than to Heroku
 * Use Docker containers rather than bare Linux.